erteclas/sketchfab-scene-exporter/README.md

 Usage
 ---------------------
 A download button will appear inside the scene viewer (as shown in the image below) when viewing a Sketchfab scene.
+The donwload action will download each mesh in the scene to a .OBJ and a .MTL file, in addition to downloading all the required textures.

 Installation
 ---------------------
 If you have a userscript manager installed, clicking on [this link](https://github.com/reinitialized/sketchfab-dl-script/raw/master/sketchfab-dl-script.user.js) should bring up a prompt to install the script.

 Compatibility
 ---------------------
-Tested and working on Chrome + TamperMonkey, Firefox + Greasemonkey, and Opera + ViolentMonkey.
+Tested and working on Chrome + TamperMonkey and Opera + ViolentMonkey.

 Preview
 ---------------------